Student Events, Celebrations, and Milestones

 - Clinician Ceremony (February)

-The ceremony marks the transition from the traditional classroom-learning environment for the first two years of medical school into the clinical setting
+The ceremony marks the transition from the traditional classroom-learning environment into the clinical setting

 - Finally, you get to see patients and put all that hard work to use.